-- Installation of new HVAC infrastructure capable of achieving a high rate of air changes per hour
+- Installed new HVAC infrastructure capable of achieving a high rate of air changes per hour

-- Coordination of complex interior logistics including relocation of departments and working in close proximity to an animal research facility
+- Coordinated complex interior logistics including relocation of departments and working in close proximity to an animal research facility

-- Construction and shutdowns will be phased within the 24/7 active health sciences research building
+- Construction and shutdowns were phased within the 24/7 active health sciences research building

-The renovation of the Tufts University Gross Anatomy Laboratory, a facility utilizing cadavers for medical training, is another step in the University’s goal to fully renovate the 300,000 sq. ft.
+The renovation of the Tufts University Gross Anatomy Laboratory, a facility utilizing cadavers for medical training, was another step in the University’s goal to fully renovate the 300,000 sq. ft.
 Biomedical Research and Public Health Building in downtown Boston.
-The Gross Anatomy Lab renovation will relocate the existing lab to the basement and third floor of Tufts’ M&V Wing both modernizing and expanding the existing facility.
+The Gross Anatomy Lab renovation served to relocate the existing lab to the basement and third floor of Tufts’ M&V Wing, both modernizing and expanding the existing facility.

-Consigli and Payette are engaged in a highly collaborative design and pre-construction process.
-The project scope includes complete upgrades to the aging mechanical systems including the installation of a dedicated, new air handler system on the building’s roof, which will achieve a high rate of air changes per hour to ensure safety for students working in the facility.
-The facility upgrades also includes a cold room, new elevator in an existing hoistway, fire alarm system improvements, modern stainless steel finishes, sterile wall and floor surfaces and installation of a cadaver lift and staircase, which will connect the basement level to the third floor.
-Work will be conducted in the 24/7 sensitive research facility requiring high levels of vibration, noise and dust mitigation and uninterrupted power throughout construction.
+Consigli and Payette were engaged in a highly-collaborative design and pre-construction process.
+The project scope included complete upgrades to the aging mechanical systems including the installation of a dedicated, new air handler system on the building’s roof, which achieves a high rate of air changes per hour to ensure safety for students working in the facility.
+The facility upgrades also included a cold room, new elevator in an existing hoistway, fire alarm system improvements, modern stainless steel finishes, sterile wall and floor surfaces and installation of a cadaver lift and staircase, which connect the basement level to the third floor.
+Work was conducted in the 24/7 sensitive research facility requiring high levels of vibration, noise and dust mitigation and uninterrupted power throughout construction.